chitinlink/mycelia/README.md

 sh ./scripts/install.sh
 ```

 This will install the required Python modules and register Biggs as a [systemd user unit][systemd-user].
+It also tells systemd that it's working directory is the current one, so edit it (`./scripts/biggs.service`) if you move this folder.

 ⚠️ **WARNING**:
 Because this is a user unit, it'll shut down once your user is logged out.
 To prevent this, enable user-linger: